clanker-devco/clanker-sdk/examples/v4/presale/README.md

 3. **Extract Presale ID**: After starting a presale, you need to extract the `presaleId` from the transaction logs to use in subsequent operations
 4. **Salt Consistency**: Use the same `salt` when ending the presale as you used when starting it
 5. **Timing**: Presales can only be ended after the duration has passed OR the max goal is reached
+6. **Early Withdrawal**: Users can withdraw their ETH contributions at any time while the presale is still ACTIVE (before it ends)
-6. **Lockup Period**: Tokens can only be claimed after the lockup period has passed (minimum 7 days required)
+7. **Lockup Period**: Tokens can only be claimed after the lockup period has passed (minimum 7 days required)
-7. **Vesting**: Tokens vest linearly over the vesting duration after lockup
+8. **Vesting**: Tokens vest linearly over the vesting duration after lockup
-8. **Allowlists**: If a presale uses an allowlist, only addresses on that allowlist can participate
+9. **Allowlists**: If a presale uses an allowlist, only addresses on that allowlist can participate
-9. **Other Extensions**: If you need to use other extensions along with presale, add them to `extensionConfigs` - the presale will automatically be added as the last extension
+10. **Other Extensions**: If you need to use other extensions along with presale, add them to `extensionConfigs` - the presale will automatically be added as the last extension

 ## Additional Resources